Counting cliques without generalized theta graphs: Generalized Tur an number of disjoint subgraphs

-By \cref{lmm:edge-critical}, there exists an induced subgraph $G^\star \subseteq G$ with $|G^\star|\ge (1-2\varepsilon)n$, such that $G^\star$ is a bipartite graph with bipartition $A\cup B$ satisfying $|A|,|B|\ge \delta(G^\star)\ge \frac{(1-\varepsilon)^2}{2}n$.
+By \cref{lmm:edge-critical}, there exists an induced subgraph $G^\star \subseteq G$ with $|G^\star|\ge (1-2\varepsilon)n$, such that $G^\star$ is a bipartite graph with bipartition $A\cup B$ satisfying $|A|,|B|\ge \delta(G^\star)\ge \frac{(1-2\varepsilon)^2}{2}n$.

 Let $T$ be the tree obtained by deleting a root vertex of $F$.
 By \cref{cor:tree}, there is a constant $C_0$ such that $\ex(n,K_{r-1},T)\leq C_0n$.
-The following claim shows that there are no vertex with few neighbours in $G$.
+The following claim shows that there is no vertex with few neighbours in $G$.

 \begin{claim} Let $q=1+c\cdot C_0$.
-For any $v\in V(G)$, $d(v)\geq \frac{n}{2q+1}$. \end{claim}
+For any $v\in V(G)$, $d_G(v)\geq \frac{n}{2q+1}$. \end{claim}

-\begin{proof} For any vertex $v\in V(G^\star)$, $d(v)\geq \frac{(1-\varepsilon)^2}{2}n$.
+\begin{proof} For any vertex $v\in V(G^\star)$, $d_G(v)\geq \frac{(1-2\varepsilon)^2}{2}n$.
 Now consider a vertex $v\in V(G)\backslash V(G^\star)$.
 Since $G$ is $F$-free, $G[N(v)]$ is $T$-free.
-By \cref{cor:tree}, the number of edges in $N(v)$ is at most $C_0\cdot d(v)$.
+By \cref{cor:tree}, the number of edges in $G[N(v)]$ is at most $C_0\cdot d_G(v)$.
 Define $d_3(G,v)$ as the number of triangles containing $v$ and $d_G^*(v)=d_G(v)+cd_3(G,v)$, then

 If $d(v)<n/(2q+1)$, we can construct an $F$-free graph $G'$ with $\phi(G')>\phi(G)$, leading to a contradiction.
 Delete $v$ from $G$, and add a new vertex $v'$ and edges between $v'$ and all the vertices in $B$.
 Let $G'$ be the resulting graph.
 Note that